 Air gap installation

 This guide shows you how to install Kubewarden in air-gapped environments.
 For an air-gapped installation of Kubewarden, you need a private Open Container Initiative (OCI) registry accessible by your Kubernetes cluster.
-Kubewarden Policies are WebAssembly modules, therefore you can store them in an OCI-compliant registry as OCI artifacts.
+Kubewarden Policies are WebAssembly modules; therefore, you can store them in an OCI-compliant registry as OCI artifacts.
 You need to add Kubewarden's images and policies to this OCI registry.
+You can see a list of Kubewarden artifacts in the Artifacts reference page.
 The following sections describe the process.

 Save container images in your workstation